Category: Germania

 Art, Blotting Paper, Cats in Comics, Comics, Germania, Japanning, printmaking November 7, 2018

-A page from The Cat Cooking Comics In Kappabashi , now Chapter 6 of the graphic novel Blotting Paper: The Recollected Graphical Impressions of Doctor Comics.
-(Art and Photo-©2018 Dr. Michael Hill)
+A page from The Cat Cooking Comics In Kappabashi …now Chapter 6 of the graphic novel Blotting Paper: The Recollected Graphical Impressions of Doctor Comics.
+(Art and Photo-©2018 Dr. Michael Hill a.k.a.
+Doctor Comics)

-Another page from Blotting Paper: The Recollected Graphical Impressions of Doctor Comics showing Cohl being impressed by examples of the the art of celebrated Japanese printmaker Shiko Munakatta that Cohl’s new Japanese friend Moto takes him to see…and below, another page from the same title showing Cohl’s visit to an art supply shop in the Asakusa area of Tokyo to purchase woodblock printmaking tools, again thanks to his knowledgeable art school friend Moto.
-(Art and Photo-©2018 Dr. Michael Hill)
+Above, yet another page from Blotting Paper: The Recollected Graphical Impressions of Doctor Comics…showing Cohl being impressed by examples of the the art of celebrated Japanese printmaker Shiko Munakatta… whose exhibition Cohl’s new Japanese friend Moto takes him to see…and below, another page from the same title…showing Cohl’s visit to an art supply shop in the Asakusa area of Tokyo…where he purchases woodblock printmaking tools, again thanks to his knowledgeable art school friend Moto.
+(Art and Photo-©2018 Dr. Michael Hill a.k.a.
+Doctor Comics)

 BLOTTING PAPER The Comic: Production Report No.26